Into the dark: Traveling the world as a night photographer

 This night at Bodie Island Lighthouse in North Carolina’s Outer Banks, I was intent on a pure night sky with star circles for my night photography adventure.
 But you can’t control the weather and part way through my 75 minutes+ of short exposures, the clouds rolled in.
 I let the camera continue anyway, but in post-processing and combining the photos (“stacking” to create the circles) I ended up eliminating many of the last ones to not just have pure clouds.
 I frankly ended up with a much better photo with the added interest of the moving clouds.

 When traveling, photography doesn’t end when the sun goes down.
 For me, the process of capturing memorable photos often begins as the night culture of a city comes to life, stars hover over a grassy meadow, or the Milky Way emerges to move across the sky.
-Colorful sunsets may grab the world’s eyes on social media, but my favorite colors in travel photography is enveloped in black, the black of the night that lets the stars and lights sparkle in my night photos.
+Colorful sunsets may grab the world’s eyes on social media, but my favorite colors in travel photography are enveloped in black, the black of the night that lets the stars and lights sparkle in my photos.

 Dresden Christmas Market Night Travel Photo